Nobox/Lazy-Strings/README.md

 ## Generate your strings
 Each time you need to generate your strings just visit the specified `strings-route` in your configuration.
 The route will always be under the `lazy` prefix.
 For example: `http://my-app.com/lazy/build-copy`

 You can also use the included artisan command `php artisan lazy:deploy`.
 It will do exactly the same.
-This is perfect when you're deploying your application with Forge.
+This is perfect when you're deploying your application with Forge or Envoyer.

 ## Still using Laravel 4?
 Refer to the [laravel-4](https://github.com/Nobox/Lazy-Strings/tree/laravel-4) branch.